learntocloud/learn-to-cloud/phase4/README.md

 | [DevOps the Hardway - Azure](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure) | This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to Azure. |
 | [DevOps the Hardway - AWS](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS) | This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to AWS. |

-## Les choses dont vous devriez être familier à la fin de cette phase
+## Les aspects que vous devriez connaître à la fin de cette phase

 - Be able to explain each DevOps practice